rjspencer/docs/theming.md

 Url structure: /events/[%id]
 Recommended modules: EventView

+### page:EventCommentView
+This page should show the content of an individual event comment.

+Url structure: /audio/[%event_id]/comment/[%id]
+Recommended modules: CommentView, EventView

 ### page:Fansite
 This page should use `{if:UserIsFollowing}` and show fansite content if true or a `JoinFansiteLink` if false